-(12)National authorities in the Member States experience difficulties in identifying illegally staying third-country nationals Member who use deceptive means to avoid their identification and to frustrate procedures for the documentation in view of their return and readmission.
-It is therefore essential to ensure that information on third-country nationals or stateless persons who are found to be staying illegally in the EU are collected and transmitted to Eurodac and are compared also with those collected and transmitted for the purpose of establishing the identity of with applicants for international protection and of third-country nationals apprehended connection with the unlawful applicants crossing of the external borders of the Union, in order to facilitate their identification and documentation and to ensure their return and readmission, and to order reduce identity fraud.
-It should also contribute to reducing the length of the administrative procedures necessary for ensuring return and readmission of illegally those in need of protection.
+Eurodac and are compared also those collected with transmitted for the purpose of establishing identity the applicants for international protection and of third-country nationals apprehended connection with the unlawful crossing of the external borders of the Union, in order to facilitate identification and documentation and to ensure their return and readmission, and to reduce identity fraud.
+It should also contribute to reducing the length of administrative procedures necessary for ensuring return and readmission of illegally staying third-country nationals, including the period during which they may be kept in administrative detention awaiting removal.
+It should also allow identifying third countries of transit, where the illegally staying third-country national may be readmitted.